 - What can I afford to pay for services?

 Again, you can sometimes find more affordable help by hiring privately instead of utilizing an agency.
 Doing so, however, will require you to locate caregivers who have good references and those with solid recommendations so that you feel comfortable leaving your loved one for short durations of time.
-Your local Office on Aging may have lists of individuals who offer private-duty care services.
+Your local Office on Aging usually has lists of individuals who offer private-duty care services.
 Planning for respite does require a little homework to ensure your peace of mind and your loved one’s safety and happiness.
+In the event that long-term care becomes a necessity, there are plenty of retirement options available today, such as moving to an assisted living community.

 If the patient receives Medicaid, which is a state and federal partnership to provide insurance for people who have a limited income and assets, many states will pay for respite caregivers.
 Medicaid personal care benefits may also be used for a brief respite stay in facilities offering such services, but it is important to check with your state program to determine your loved one’s eligibility.